Florvasi25/OfflineMenuEditor/README.md

 - npm install --save-dev cross-env

 ## Packaging
-Install Electron Forge's CLI in the project's devDependencies and import the existing project with a handy conversion script.
+Install Electron Forge's CLI in the project's devDependencies and import the existing project with the following scripts:

 - npm install --save-dev @electron-forge/cli
 - npx electron-forge import